Skip to content

 Some important characteristics to understand:

-• The order of addresses matters when creating the multisignature account (Address A, B, C creates a different multisignature address than B, A, C)
+• The order of addresses matters when creating the multisignature account.
+Using addresses [A, B, C] creates a different multisignature address than [B, A, C].

-• However, the order of signatures doesn’t matter when signing a transaction
+• However, the order of signatures does not matter when signing a transaction.

-• You must send Algos to the multisignature address to initialize its state on the blockchain, just like with any other account
+• You must send Algos to the multisignature address to initialize its state on the ledger, just like with any other account.

 Benefits & Implications of Using Multisig Accounts